Online Tickets Required

 Free for Minnesota Zoo members

 Members: Members must also reserve tickets online ahead of time for the selected date and time.
 With our significantly increased capacity and members-only hour at 9 am, this should allow for more flexibility to visit the Zoo when you want.
-When checking in for your visit, please be prepared to show your membership card and photo identification for all adult cardholders.
+When checking in, the Zoo reserves the right to check photo identification for adult cardholders.

 Entry: Guests will enter through the Lower South entry for ticket scanning.
 Upon entry, guests can directly access all outdoor trails or visit the indoor trails first.